ThoughtWorksInc/oktaauth/README.rst

  oktaauthpy3
 =========================

+This is a fork of oktaauth with Python3 support

 The oktaauthpy3 module and command line interface allows users to authenticate with Okta and obtain a SAML assertion either from the command line or programmatically from another script.